 Aerosol Drug Delivery

-Aerosol administration differs from other routes of delivery as it typically requires specialized devices, such as nebulizers, pressurized metered-dose inhalers, and dry powder inhalers.
-In addition to drug-excipient interactions, it is also crucial to understand the interactions between the formulation and the device used for administration.
+Aerosol administration requires specialized devices, such as nebulizers, pressurized metered-dose inhalers, and dry powder inhalers.
+Beyond drug-excipient interactions, understanding the formulation-device interface remains critical for effective drug delivery.

 Marilena Marinaki, PhD student, SweDeliver